 Valuation is not something to take lightly and is no simple task.
 Many people think that placing value on something is a combination of science and intuition.
-The science of the process is learned by researching valuation for certain companies and can be done using a number of steps.
-Using intuition is more focused on how powerful the team is, what are the leads they are having, and how innovative is their solution.
+The science of the process is learned by researching valuation for certain companies and can be done using several steps.
+Using intuition is more focused on how powerful the team is, what the leads they are having, and how innovative is their solution.

 Knowing how to value a startup is a common question, and there is no single answer.
 When talking about a startup that does not have high revenues, assigning a valuation can be difficult.
 If we look at mature businesses that are already listed and have steady revenue, there are some methods that we can use to determine value.

 Still, if we want to know how to value a startup, we need to dig deeper.
 A startup is always going to be harder to value.
 This is because it has not gotten any relevant sales.
 To get capital for a startup, it is important to find out what the startup value is.